raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ### Validation

-TODO: I have left out KeyPackageBatches for now and we don't have user-level identities, so there is no way to check if all clients of a given user are added.
-* The AssistedMLSMessage in the `commit` field must contain a PublicMessage with a commit that contains only Add proposals.
+* The MLSGroupUpdate in the `commit` field must contain a PublicMessage with a commit that contains only Add proposals.
 * Add proposals must not contain clients of existing group members.
+* Add proposals must not contain connection KeyPackages, except if the group is a connection group.
+* If guest users are added as part of the request, there has to be a distinct Welcome message for each guest DS involved.

 ## Remove users from a group

 A request from a client to remove one or more users from a group.
+The DS will still fan out the request to the users.
+The commit contained in the message will allow the users to recognize that they were removed.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
 } RemoveUsersRequest;
 ~~~

 ### Validation

-* The AssistedMLSMessage must contain a PublicMessage with a commit that contains only remove proposals.
+* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only remove proposals.
 * If the commit contains a remove proposal that targets one client of a user in the group, other remove proposals in the commit must target the other clients of